mor.learn

 nu, outputs ny and states nstability, the stability boolean informationH and its decomposition inHa, its anti-stable partH0, its limit stable partHs, its stable partHp, its polynomial partsv_a, limit of stability part sv_0 and stable part sv_ssisoH2, the matrix of SISO transfer H2-norm energy (applyed on the stable part only)max_In/max_Out min_In/min_Out r0, the suggested approximation orderHr0, a sample approximation modeloptRed, the suggested approximation optional arguments, to be used in mor.ltisysInfo according to its needs.mor.learn function handles ODE realisations only.
 DAE and data will come soon.

 | sys | Dynamical system.
-More specifically syscan either be
+More specifically sys can either be

 |